open-resources/dash_curriculum/tutorial/appendix/templates.md

 # Dashboard Layouts
-In this section we provide you with a series of layout templates for the purpose of...
+In this section we provide you with a series of layout templates as a blueprint for your own dashboards.
+For this purpose we omit any unecessary functionality by implementing only the layout without any use of callbacks.
+Feel free to use any of these basic templates with your own data.
+Hereby, we will give you examples for templates that combine control panels and graphs, that use navigation like tabs or a sidebar as well as combining all of these.
+Finally, we will restructure these dashboards into multi page apps.

 ## Control panels and graphs
 - template1